tashoym94/TPS25-SQLITE/README Teacher.md

 1. Exploring an existing database
 2. Learning how to create a database
-3. Analytical project using the database
+3. Analytical project using the `JTCsql.db` database, where you'll use what you've learned to create an analysis of new diversion pilot programs.

 # SQL Lesson: Exploring a Dataset